🍟 For Better or for Worst: when Fast Food Goes French, the Rules Change.

 ☕ Not Just Fast — It's Meant to Be Sat With

-Walk into a McDonald’s in Paris or Lyon and you’ll notice something different.
+Walk into a McDonald’s in Paris, Lyon or any mid-size city (Tours) and you’ll notice something different.

 Comfortable seating.
 Stylish interiors.
 Ordering kiosks.
 Table service.